Part 6: The 2020 Wilson Research Group Functional Verification Study

 FPGA RTL Design Language Adoption Trends

-Let’s begin by examining the languages used for FPGA RTL design.
-Figure 6-1 shows the trends in terms of languages used for design, by comparing the 2012, 2014, 2016, and 2018 Wilson Research Group study, as well as the projected design language adoption trends within the next twelve months.
-Note that the language adoption is flat or declining for most of the languages used for FPGA RTL design with the exception of Verilog and SystemVerilog.
+Let’s begin by examining the languages used to create FPGA RTL designs.
+Figure 6-1 shows the trends in terms of languages used for design, by comparing the 2012, 2016, and 2020 Wilson Research Group study, as well as the projected design language adoption trends within the next twelve months.

 FPGA Testbench Methodology Class Library Adoption Trends